erikh2000/sl-lipz/docs/LipzFormat.md

 --------------- | --------------------------
 segmenting      | "Yes" to **Subtitles** and "No" to **Short Audio**</br>Or "Yes" to **Events** and "No" to **Short Audio**.

-The rationale is that segmenting is useful for either subtitles or tying character animation events to dalogue audio, but if the audio files are split into small enough clips, then segmenting is no longer useful.
+The rationale is that segmenting is useful for either subtitles or tying character animation events to dalogue audio, but if the audio files are split into small enough clips, then segmenting with a Lipz file is no longer useful.

 ## Segmenting